Elsa case management system

 The following information has been stored in the system:

-In addition, data on persons can be obtained from the Population Information System.
+Data on persons is obtained from the Population Information System.

 Right of access

-You have the right to correct your personal data when you observe that it is inaccurate or incorrect.
+You have the right to correct your personal data if you notice that it contains inaccurate or incorrect information.
 Submit the request to the Registry office in writing.
-In the request for revision, state the information to be corrected and its exact change or addition.
-Be prepared to provide proof of identity.
+In your request, please specify the information that should be corrected as well as the specific changes and additions to be made.
+Be prepared to provide proof of identity. .

 Limitations to the rights of the data subject

 The processing of personal data in ELSA is based on compliance with the statutory obligation of the Digital and Population Data Services Agency or on the performance of a duty of a public interest or the exercise of public authority.
-In these cases, you cannot request that your personal data be deleted or transferred to another system, and, as a rule, you cannot oppose the processing of your personal data.
+In such cases, you do not have any right to demand that your personal data should be deleted or transferred to another system.
+Moreover, as a rule, you do not have the right to object to the processing of your personal data.

-If you feel that your personal data is being processed unlawfully, you can file a complaint with the Office of the Data Protection Ombudsman.
+If you think that your personal data is processed unlawfully, you can submit a complaint to the Office of the Data Protection Ombudsman.

 Office of the Data Protection Ombudsman